 If you’ve landed on this blog post, there’s a chance you’re either struggling with creating a calls-to-action that converts, i.e., no one’s clicking on them.
 Or maybe you keep hearing about about calls-to-action and want to know more about what they are and how to incorporate them into your marketing strategy.

 In your research, you may have come across several blog posts that have told you how to design, tweak and optimize your CTAs.
-Well, we’re going to show you not only how to create calls-to-action, but CTAs that will assist in converting your visitors into leads.
+Well, we’re not only going to show you how to create calls-to-action, but CTAs that will assist in converting your visitors into leads.

 Before diving into how to create the perfect call-to-action, you need to understand a few things.

 What is a Call-to-Action in Marketing?